This 'Fixer Upper' house is for sale — for nearly $1 million

 This awesome dad built a mini-me playhouse

 But owners Cameron and Jessica Bell see it as an investment opportunity for whomever buys it.
 After all, it’s been making them money for a while now.
-The couple has never actually lived in the house — they’ve been renting it out for $325 a night, and it’s stayed rented at over 90 percent occupancy.
+The home was intended as a place for Cameron to stay during business trips, but he said in a recent interview that he received such an enthusiastic response on Airbnb for the times he wasn't in town, that he now stays with his parents when he needs a place to crash.
+They’ve been renting it out for $325 a night, and it’s stayed rented at over 90 percent occupancy.

 “It is within walking distance to The Magnolia Store and the Silos,” listing agent Jennifer Roberts with Briggs Freeman Sotheby’s International Realty, told TODAY Home.
 “It is also very close to Baylor's football field and would be a great opportunity for that die-hard Baylor Bears fan.”